-- 22) Click in the first cell of the table and type Name: (including the colon: ). - 23) Click in the second cell of the first row (or press the [Tab] key to move to it). - 24) From the Insert menu select Form and then Text Field.
-Click OK to skip the label options. - 25) Make sure the text field you just inserted is selected so you can change the properties. - 26) The properties along with an explanation of each are listed below.
+- 23) Click in the first cell of the table and type Name: (including the colon:). - 24) Click in the second cell of the first row (or press the [Tab] key to move to it). - 25) From the Insert menu select Form and then Text. - 26) Dreamweaver may add a text label (Text Field) to the left of the text box.
+Delete it if it does. - 27) Make sure the text field you just inserted is selected so you can change the properties. - 28) The properties along with an explanation of each are listed below.
 Make the changes indicated.

-Property Purpose Change to: TextField The name of the field - generally used to identify each field in the form handler Name Char width Specifies a width for the box.
-Width is measured in characters and can vary from one browser to another 40 Max Chars Places a limit on the number of characters that can be typed in a box Leave empty Single/Multi Line Changes between a text box (single) and text area (multi) Single Password Changes the textbox so that when a user enters text in to Leave it it, will appear rather than the text being typed.
-Normally used for login forms for restricted websites.
-Init Val Specifies text that will already be entered in to the box when the web page loads Leave empty TextField Char width 40 Type Single line Multi line ) P assword Name Max chars I nit val
+Property Purpose Change to: TextField The name of the field - generally used to identify each field in the form handler Name Size Specifies a width for the box.
+Width is measured in characters and can vary from one browser to another Max Length Places a limit on the number of characters that can be typed in a box Value Specifies text that will already be entered in to the box when the web page loads Leave empty Name Name Class None Size 40 Value Max Length

-- 27) Do the same for the second row of the table.
-The only difference is that the text in the first column will be Email Address: and the TextField property of the Text field will be Email. - 28) In the third row, enter the text Phone Number: in the first cell.
-In the second cell add a textbox the same as the previous ones with the TextField set to Phone. - 29) On the fourth row, enter the text Pot Name: in the first cell.
-In the second cell add a textbox the same as the previous ones with the TextField set to Pot\name (with the underscore). - 30) On the fifth row enter the text Quantity: in the first cell.
+- 29) Click in the first cell of the second row and type Email Address:. - 30) From the Insert menu select Form and then Email.
+Delete any text that is added next to the box. - 31) Change the Name property of this box to Email and the Size property to 40. - 32) In the third row, enter the text Phone Number: in the first cell.
+In the second cell add a textbox the same as the previous ones with the TextField set to Phone. - 33) On the fourth row, enter the text Pot Name: in the first cell.
+In the second cell add a textbox the same as the previous ones with the TextField set to Pot_name (with the underscore instead of a blank space). - 34) On the fifth row enter the text Quantity: in the first cell.
 In the second cell add a textbox the same as the previous ones with the TextField set to Quantity and Char Width as 10.

+Remember to delete any added text next to the boxes.
 So far the form should be looking like the one below.